 - Hiring more employees to spread the work around so that individual employees put in fewer overtime hours.

 - Increasing the salaries of certain employees to exceed the new threshold—if they often work overtime, this may be a less expensive alternative.

-We’ll be keeping an eye out for the changes and will be back to explain what they might mean for you.
+We’ll be keeping an eye out for any additional overtime updates and will be back to explain what they might mean for you.